teiniker/teiniker-lectures-computerscience/programming-c/c-basics/functions/README.md

 ```
 A function prototype doesn't have to specify the names of the function's parameter, as long as their
 types are present.
-Since C99, calling a function for which the compiler has not yest seen a declaration or definition is an error.
+Since C99, calling a function for which the compiler has not yet seen a declaration or definition is an error.

 ## Arguments